giantswarm/docs/src/content/advanced/gitops/index.md

 This will create the folders and the files needed.
 If you already applied the management cluster `Kustomization`, the cluster will start to be created as you commit and push the files.

-You can add user configurations to the cluster created including different config maps and adding them to the manifests.
+You can add user configurations to the cluster created including different config maps and add them to the manifests.

 ### Installing managed apps

 It is just as easy to install managed apps in existing workload clusters.
-In this part of the guide we will assume you have completed the previous steps and have both an organization and a cluster running.
+In this part of the guide, we will assume you have completed the previous steps and have both an organization and a cluster running.

 We are showing the process installing `Grafana` from the `GiantSwarm` app catalog in the namespace `monitoring`.
-In order to add the app files to the repo, run the command (check version numbers for latest releases):
+In order to add the manifest files to the repo, we run the command (check version numbers for latest releases):

 ```nohighlight
 kubectl gs gitops add app --management-cluster MC_NAME --workload-cluster WL_NAME --organization ORG_NAME --app grafana --catalog giantswarm --target-namespace monitoring --version 2.0.2
 ```

-This has created the files and folders needed and the app will be deployed as these files are committed and pushed.
+The latest version number can be retrieved from the catalog using `helm search repo giantswarm/grafana`

+Commit the newly generated files back to your git repository and push the changes to the remote.
+After a few minutes you should see the application resources appear on your workload cluster.

 This completes the guide.
 If you no longer need them you can delete the organization and cluster.